Progress Notes

 30 KRCG TV-13 interviewing Bill Attebury

-You can read more about Lee Mace at this URL on our website:
+You can read more about Lee Mace at the Progress Notes of July 21, 2008.

 Last Saturday we had a sunny perfect day for our chili dinner.
 Almost one hundred persons attended and enjoyed the homemade chili, soup, and scrumptious desserts.
 The quilts we had been displaying all year at various locations in anticipation of today’s raffle finally were awarded to the winners.
 The large quilt made by Elva Steen was won by Dana Maloney, daughter of Sherril Steen, who now lives in Virginia.
 The small quilt made by Sue Dillon was won by Jerome Brondel of Eldon.
 Numerous other prizes were also awarded by lottery to other guests who attended.